nthiagar/hello-world/README.md

 # hello-world
 Hello world.

-My name is Nisha and I am a high school student whois interested in data science.
+My name is Nisha and I am a high school student who is interested in data science.